Communication

 In UW’s communication master’s degree program, we develop knowledgeable, academically grounded, independent-thinking communicators, because the world needs more authentic voices.

-Graduate assistantships.
-The Communication and Journalism Department typically offers six to eight graduate assistantships each year, including:
+The Department of Communication and Journalism typically offers six to eight graduate assistantships each year, including:

 • Public Speaking Teaching Assistantship